Bombing of Lebanon (July 1981): Bombings and damage

-The bombing of Beirut on 17 July lasted between 20-30 minutes, and was mostly centered on predominantly Muslim districts, such as Rue Baghdadi in the Fakehani district west of the city.
+The bombing of Beirut on 17 July lasted between 20 and 30 minutes, and was mostly centered on predominantly Muslim districts, such as Rue Baghdadi in the Fakehani district west of the city.
 Israeli warplanes demolished a seven-story apartment building and four to five others were badly damaged.
 Israel said that the operation targeted the headquarters of PLO leader Yasser Arafat and of the Democratic Front for the Liberation of Palestine (DFLP), claiming that the Israeli military had managed to destroy the offices of some of the guerrilla groups that form the PLO, including one Fatah and two DFLP offices.
 The PLO stated that Arafat's headquarters were unharmed and that only one DFLP office sustained some damage.

 In addition to Beirut, the port city of Sidon as well as the Sabra and Shatila refugee camps were also attacked.
 A number of bridges across the Litani and Zahrani rivers, including a vital bridge south of Sidon, Israeli gunboat shelling along the coast between the Saadiyat village in the south and the Zahrani oil terminal had destroyed 200 yards of the main coastal road in the area.
 The Trans-Arabian Pipeline refinery was also damaged, and a part of it was in flames.

 Israel claimed that all of its jets returned home safely, while the PLO and Syria claimed that a plane had been shot down.
 A Damascus radio report said that the aircraft had been downed by Syrian ground forces in southeastern Lebanon, and that it had crashed near Marjayoun.